shanakaChathu/DataScienceAssignment1/README.md

 •	Earnings and Hours contains zeros.
 We assumed these people might not possible to be the Unemployed.
 These zeros are there because of those individuals didn’t respond to that question in the survey.

 ### Team & their responsibilities
 - Heshan – Investigating about the biasness of the data set.
-Perform Statistical Tests for Analysis 1 -5.
+Perform Statistical Tests for Analysis 1 -4.
-- Shanaka –
+- Shanaka – Perform Statistical Tests for Analysis 5 -6
 - Nicum –  Perform correlation tests for Work vs Earnings, Perform correlation tests for Educaion Level vs Earnings
 - Navoda – Perform correlation tests for Age vs Earnings